-- " Demonstrate that staff can talk about Food for Life Served Here and how it supports healthier eating - " Train serving staff to offer healthier accompaniments (vegetables, salad, plain potatoes) before unhealthy options (e.g. chips). - " Ensure staff can confidently answer questions about which dishes are healthier.
+- healthier eating - " Train serving staff to offer healthier accompaniments (vegetables, salad, plain potatoes) before unhealthy options (e.g. chips). - " Ensure staff can confidently answer questions about which dishes are healthier.

 Serving staff can play a key role in the choice of dishes that patients make.
 Offering healthier choices first can encourage patients to choose them over unhealthy alternatives.